The Ultimate Guide to Tapestry Crochet – With Step-by-Step Photos

 I am not sure how good you are at crocheting with your non-predominant hand.
 For me, I am right-handed, and I am amusingly terrible at crocheting with my left hand!
 So, if you’re anything like me, don’t worry.

-You can simply work your flat projects by turning your work at the end of each row and use some little tricks to improve your color changes on the wrong side.
+You can simply work your flat projects by turning your work at the end of each row and using some little tricks to improve your color changes on the wrong side.

 So, if you are ready to give flat tapestry crochet a try, let’s take a look together at how to do it!